severo/observable-to-standalone/rewrite_from_scratch/README.md

 }
 ```

-The cell value will then be available as:
+and the cell value will then be available as:

 ```js
 const data = await _data(d3);